rp4ri/rp4ri/README.md

 ## Hi there 👋, my name is Rodrigo Pari

-I'm a data scientist and mathematician based in Santa Cruz de la Sierra, Bolivia.
+I'm a ML engineer and mathematician based in Santa Cruz de la Sierra, Bolivia.
 I'm usually travelling around the country.
 I love math and I'm always trying to learn something new.

 In this GitHub account I upload small projects and prototypes that I make while learning new technologies. 🔭 I'm also trying to upload content from my current work to my GitHub Pages blog [rp4ri.github.io](https://rp4ri.github.io/)